-GP-MABs encompass the model studied in \citep{Tsiklis_structured}, in which it is assumed that the expected rewards of each arm are {\em known linear functions} of a single unknown global parameter, and which proves that a greedy policy achieves bounded regret.
-In this paper we consider a more general model in which the expected rewards of each arm are known, H\"{o}lder continuous, possibly non-linear functions of a single unknown global parameter.
-(Thus, our model includes linear reward functions as considered in \citep{Tsiklis_structured} as a special case.)
-Allowing for non-linear reward functions significantly complicates the learning problem.
-If reward functions are linear, then the additional information that can be inferred about the rewards of arm $X$ by an additional single sample of the reward from arm $Y$ is independent of the history of previous samples from arm $Y$.
-(The additional information about the rewards of arm $X$ that can be inferred from obtaining sample reward $r$ from arm $Y$ is the same as the additional information about $X$ that could be inferred from obtaining the sample reward $L(r)$ from arm $X$ itself, where $L$ is a linear function that depends only on the reward functions themselves.)
-If reward functions are non-linear, then the additional information that can be inferred about the rewards of arm $X$ by a single sample of the reward from (a different) arm $Y$ results in a biased estimation.
-Therefore, we need to incorporate the previous samples of arm $X$ and $Y$ to ensure that the bias asymptotically converges to $0$.
+GBs encompass the model studied in \cite{Tsiklis_structured}, in which it is assumed that the expected reward of each arm is a {\em linear function} of a single global parameter.
+This is a special case of the more general model we consider in this paper, in which the expected reward of each arm is a H\"{o}lder continuous, possibly non-linear function of a single global parameter.
+On the technical side, non-linear expected reward functions significantly complicates the learning problem.
+When the expected reward functions are linear, then the information one can infer about the expected reward of arm $X$ by an additional single sample of the reward from arm $Y$ is independent of the history of previous samples from arm $Y$.\footnote{The additional information about the expected reward of arm $X$ that can be inferred from obtaining sample reward $r$ from arm $Y$ is the same as the additional information about the expected reward of arm $X$ that could be inferred from obtaining the sample reward $L(r)$ from arm $X$ itself, where $L$ is a linear function that depends only on the reward functions themselves.} However, if reward functions are non-linear, then the additional information that can be inferred about the expected reward of arm $X$ by a single sample of the reward from arm $Y$ is biased.
+Therefore, the previous samples from arm $X$ and arm $Y$ needs to be incorporated to ensure that this bias asymptotically converges to $0$.